Amazon S3

 Amazon S3 has several different storage classes you can choose from based on the data access, resiliency, and cost requirements of your workloads, as outlined in the following diagram.

 For Canva’s common libraries of templates, stock photos, and graphics, the S3 Standard storage class suits us best.
 Many users frequently access this content daily, so keeping it in a storage class optimized for frequently accessed data works perfectly.
 By contrast, users’ designs and the images and media they upload to them tend to be accessed within a short window of time.
-Users come to Canva, create their designs, present or print them, and usually don’t often return to old designs when finished.
+Users come to Canva, create their designs, present(opens in a new tab or window) or print(opens in a new tab or window) them, and usually don’t often return to old designs when finished.
 For this kind of content, we had historically opted to use the S3 Standard-Infrequent Access (S3 Standard-IA) storage class because it’s more cost effective than S3 Standard while still offering fast retrieval times.
-We’re simplifying a little here, so if you’re interested in a more complete picture of our diverse user base’s access patterns, have a read of our recent blog post “Understanding a Diverse User Base with Frequency Segmentation at Scale”.
+We’re simplifying a little here, so if you’re interested in a more complete picture of our diverse user base’s access patterns, have a read of our recent blog post “Understanding a Diverse User Base with Frequency Segmentation at Scale(opens in a new tab or window)”.

 For some specific use cases, like log archival and backups, we also use S3 Glacier Flexible Retrieval.
 S3 Glacier Flexible Retrieval is ideal for data that can be retrieved within minutes to hours.
 This requirement is acceptable for log archives and backups, which may only need to be accessed on rare occasions, but generally isn’t suited for frequent access to user-generated content as we have with templates, stock photos, and graphics.